Tips for apprentices on finding a job

 - Don’t wear headwear – caps, hats or beanies

-- If you wear a tie, don’t pick your most outrageous one
+- If you wear a tie, pick a smart, simple one.

 - Don’t wear too many accessories